javihernandez/android-user-listeners/README.md

 Anyway, for compatibility with other implementations of the GPII, the NFC user listener also operates with _text-plain_ NFC record types.

+To use the NFC user listener just touch your device with your NFC tag.

 ### QR

 Our QR user listener depends on a third-party application called **Barcode